viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 Apply these techniques, and I am sure that code quality in your project will increase.

 How do you ensure the code quality in your projects?
-Please share your thought in the comments section.
+Please share your thoughts in the comments section.

 Thanks for taking the time to read my article!